 Mamanuca Islands Turned Tourist Trap Hell

 We woke up early to catch a tour out to South Sea Island.
 It was nice to be out in the sun, but I’m not sure the tour is exactly what we expected.
-The activities schedule on this tiny island were really regimented.
+The activities schedule on this tiny island was really regimented.
 (We literally had an orientation.)
 I’m on an island… on vacation… I want to relax.
 If I don’t check out my snorkel gear at 11:00 a.m. sharp, will it still be there in ten minutes?

 We did a submarine tour, which was underwhelming at best.
 I did see some purple starfish in the sub, though… which was cool.
 After, Jeff went snorkeling while I laid out on a painfully rocky beach.
 Had a not-so-wow BBQ lunch.
 Jeff discovered Fru-Bu, a Polynesian soft drink.
 (This is one of his favorite things to do when we’re traveling—to test out the local drinks and snacks.)

 Got to watch a traditional Fijian performance, which was moderately entertaining.
 I might have preferred to spend the time talking to the travelers at my table, though.
-Most were young, island-hopping, and staying on South Sea for a few days.
+Most were young, island-hopping, and staying on the South Sea for a few days.

 Meeting People & Touring Islands

 This one young Swiss kid worked in Myanmar for the UN and decided to travel around the world for the next three months.
-His favorite destination so far was Sydney and he was really looking forward to Costa Rica.
-I was under the impression that a few of the younger girls at our table we’re traveling solo also, a trend I run into more and more.
-I dunno whether I consider that brave or stupid.
+His favorite destination so far was Sydney, and he was really looking forward to Costa Rica.
+I was under the impression that a few of the younger girls at our table were traveling solo also, a trend I run into more and more.
+I dunno, whether I consider that brave or stupid.
 (They were young, like, 18.)
 Either way, I sure wish I had the guts to do it.

 After lunch, we jumped back on the boat to “tour” the rest of the Mamanuca Islands for the remainder of the day, though we were really just picking up and dropping off other tourists at each destination with a few informational announcements thrown in.
 We saw the real Treasure Island and the real Castaway Island.
 Saw some of the Yasawa Islands, which—along with the Mamanucas—have world-class scuba diving sites.
-Sailing around from island to island, you get a true sense for exactly how small and remote these islands really are (even though our new-found travel friend from Ghana still had a Vodaphone signal and could receive Snapchats, supposedly.)
+Sailing around from island to island, you get a true sense of exactly how small and remote these islands really are (even though our new-found travel friend from Ghana still had a Vodaphone signal and could receive Snapchats, supposedly.)
 All in all, nice to get out, but a little bit of a tourist trap.

 The End of Our Fiji Stopover

-Random asides… #1: The ketchup is so sweet, it tastes like barbecue sauce.
+Random asides… #1: The ketchup is so sweet, that it tastes like barbecue sauce.
 Jeff, obviously, loves this. #2: If you’re a tourist in Fiji, it’s automatically assumed you’re Australian, a first for my arrogant American self.
 And, #3: The Fijian people are amazingly nice.
 More “bulas” and “vinakas” than I’ve ever heard on a trip.